 Let’s review the various forms of Internet censorship:

 DNS is an acronym for Domain Name System.
 Every device connected to the internet has an IP address.
-Likewise, Every site has its own IP address.
-But it’s hard to remember every site’s IP address.
+Likewise, every site has its own IP address.
+But it’s difficult to remember every site’s IP address.
 Because of this, DNS providers across the Internet provide their service.

 It is a common technique to block access to sites.
 In this type, the DNS resolver ‘lies’ and returns the wrong IP address to the client.
 This type is the same as DNS Hijacking.
-ISP(internet service provider) take over to user request to block access.
+Blocking requests are handled by ISPs (internet service providers).

 Any website’s IP address can be blocked if Internet Service Providers employ this technique.
 Your ISP monitors your request for access to a site, and if the requested IP address belongs to the blacklist, they block your access.